 HandFasting Ceremonies in the Scottish Tradition

 Tha mi a'chuir fàilte Oirbh!
 I welcome you!
 My name is Scot AnSgeulaiche.
 As a Seanachaidh or Tradition Bearer of the Highlands, one of our many wedding customs that I do my best to keep alive is Handfasting Weddings as a celebrant.
 It is a form of ceremony found in many places and cultures, perhaps rarely nowadays, but I keep alive a Scottish style of it to benefit both the natives of Scotland and also for ex-pats from Canada, Australia, England and the USA who are coming to the homeland to be married, Scottish style.
-I live in Scotland so can bring living culture from the Highlands to your wedding, including Jumping the Besom (broom) and Gàidhlig (Gaelic) poetry.
+A surprising number of couples come from Germany, such is the appreication of Celtic culture there.
+Ich kann ein bisschen Deutsch zur Zeremonie mitbringen.
+I am a Highlander living in Scotland so I bring living culture to your wedding, including Jumping the Besom (broom) and Gàidhlig (Gaelic) poetry.
 Most of my work is in Scotland, but I have hosted handfasting ceremonies of marriage in England, France and Celtic Breizh (Brittany / Bretagne) in a mix of English, French and Brezonheg.

 Why Couples Come To Me For Their Wedding Ceremony

-~ The most important thing that I offer is a ceremony that you and your guests are engaged in and has meaning: This comes from long training, 20 years experience in holding ceremony, and wedding ceremonies for 16 of those years.
+~ The most important thing that I offer is a ceremony that you and your guests are engaged in and has meaning: This comes from long training, more than 25 years experience in holding ceremony, and wedding ceremonies for twenty of those years.

 ~ I tailor-make the ceremony (marriage, renewal, betrothal or naming) around you, the couple, over many weeks of preparation.
 This allows you to bring in ideas not normally catered for within religious or civil ceremonies, and to leave out that which is not relevant to you.